-We are proud to be working with Weleda, a joint sponsor of our Old Masters Workshops taking place live online in autumn 2022.
+We are proud to be working with Weleda, a main sponsor of our Spring 2023 conference – How to make your garden flourish.

 Shortly after Weleda was first founded in Switzerland in 1921, The British Weleda Co.
 Ltd (as it was then known) was established in 1925 in London.
 Apart from the bespoke pharmaceuticals traditionally made up for customers in the pharmacy to prescription, Weleda’s original range of ‘ready-made’ bodycare products included a hair oil, hair tonic, toothpaste, mouthwash, cold cream moisturiser, cleansing milk and a cream for chilblains.